cython/cython/src/tutorial/clibraries.rst

 method to e.g. ``c_extend()``, and write a new ``extend()`` method instead that accepts an arbitrary Python iterable::

-        cdef c_extend(self, int* values, Py_ssize_t count):
+        cdef c_extend(self, int* values, size_t count):
-            cdef Py_ssize_t i
+            cdef size_t i
             for i in range(count):
                 if not cqueue.queue_push_tail(
                         self._c_queue, <void*>values[i]):
-                    cpython.exc.PyErr_NoMemory()
+                    raise MemoryError()

         cpdef extend(self, values):
             for value in values:
                 self.append(value)

-As a quick test with numbers from 0 to 9999 on the author's machine indicates, using this Queue from Cython code with C ``int`` values is about five times as fast as using it from Cython code with Python values, almost eight times faster than using it from Python code in a Python loop, and still more than twice as fast as using Python's highly optimised ``collections.deque`` type from Cython code with Python integers.
+As a quick test with 10000 numbers on the author's machine indicates, using this Queue from Cython code with C ``int`` values is about five times as fast as using it from Cython code with Python object values, almost eight times faster than using it from Python code in a Python loop, and still more than twice as fast as using Python's highly optimised ``collections.deque`` type from Cython code with Python integers.

 ..
 [CAlg] Simon Howard, C Algorithms library, http://c-algorithms.sourceforge.net/